Orchestral Manoeuvres in the Dark: 2006–2012: Reformation and comeback releases

 In June 2009, an orchestral concert with the Royal Liverpool Philharmonic was played in Liverpool; a recording of this concert was released on DVD in December.
-The band returned to arena touring in November and December, supporting Simple Minds on their Graffiti Soul Tour.
+The band toured arenas in November and December, supporting Simple Minds on their Graffiti Soul Tour.
 OMD had performed at the Night of the Proms festival in December 2006 in Germany, renewing the experience again in Belgium and the Netherlands that year.
 They were the headline act at Britain's first Vintage Computer Festival at The National Museum of Computing in June 2010.

-Their eleventh studio album, History of Modern, was released in September 2010, reaching No. 28 in the UK Albums Chart and being followed by a European tour.
+McCluskey recalled, "Once we had toured again... there was only one dangerous but logical next step: to be crazy enough to dare to make new music.
+The process took about three years as we were conscious that a poor album would undermine all of the positive effects that we had achieved in the touring."
+Pet Shop Boys keyboardist Chris Lowe encouraged their return to the studio, declaring that "the world needs more OMD records".
+The band's eleventh studio album, History of Modern, was released in September 2010, reaching No. 28 in the UK Albums Chart and being followed by a European tour.
+Reviews of the album were generally favourable.

 On 28 September, OMD performed as a special guest at the "first ever gig" of the Buggles.

-In March 2011, OMD played their first North American tour as the original line-up since 1988.
-In September, the band appeared at the Electric Picnic 2011 festival in Stradbally, County Laois, Ireland.
+In March 2011, the band played their first North American tour as the "classic" line-up since 1988.
+In September, they appeared at the 2011 Electric Picnic festival in Stradbally, Ireland.
 In November 2011, OMD returned to the studio and started work on their next album, English Electric.
-On 12 March 2012, the band played a concert in the Philippines at the Smart Araneta Coliseum in Quezon City.
+On 12 March 2012, the band played a concert in the Philippines at the Araneta Coliseum in Quezon City.
 In August, OMD performed to South African audiences in Cape Town and Johannesburg.